Montreal Machine

 After two years, the Machine, and the entire WLAF, were put on "hiatus" by the NFL.
 In 1995, the three European-based franchises (and three more) were reconstituted as the World League (later known as NFL Europe); the North American teams were folded, thus becoming a purely European league.
 The Machine played their home games at Olympic Stadium in Montreal, which also hosted what would be the WLAF's last game in its original incarnation, World Bowl '92.
 A crowd of 43,789 watched the Sacramento Surge defeat the Orlando Thunder, 21–17.

 The Machine's average game attendance was 31,888 in their first year of play, well above the league average and above expectations.
-It dropped to 25,254 in their second (and final) year, still in line with league average.
+It dropped to 25,254 in their second (and final) year, still in line with league average, though home attendance gradually dropped at every game in the 1992 season.

 The end of the WLAF's North American operations was soon followed by the CFL commencing its own U.S. expansion experiment, which lasted for three seasons.
 The subsequent demise of the CFL's U.S. teams coincided with pro football's return to Montreal in 1996 when the third and current incarnation of the Montreal Alouettes commenced play.
 The Alouettes had been revived by the owners of the Baltimore Stallions, the most successful of the CFL's American franchises, who upon shuttering their U.S.-based team relocated their football organization to Montreal.